kean/Get/Sources/Get/Get.docc/Articles/authentication.md

-# Access Tokens
+# Authentication

-Learn how to implement authentication based on access token.
+Learn how to implement authentication using Get.

-## Overview
+## Access Tokens

 Every authorization system has its quirks.
 If you use [OAuth 2.0](https://oauth.net/2/) or a similar protocol, you need to send an access token with every request.
 One of the common ways is by setting an [`"Authorization"`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Authorization) header. ``APIClient`` provides all the necessary hooks to add any authorization mechanism that you need.